khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

    - Go to **Machine → Stop → Power Off**.
 2. Select your VM and open **Settings → Display**.
 3. Under **Graphics Controller**, select either **VMSVGA** or **VBoxSVGA**.
-4. (Optional) Increase the **Video Memory** value for better display performance.
+4. (Optional) Increase **Video Memory** for smoother display, but avoid maxing it out to prevent VM issues.
-   Leave some memory available for your host system.
 5. Click **OK**, then start the VM again.

 After applying these changes, Ubuntu should start correctly and display the installation screen.